 We use booking to make sure that enough coaches are booked onto each class so that we can accommodate the demand.
 We never guarantee that drop-ins will be able to take part in a class but we will always do our best to make sure that they can if there is space.
 So feel free to risk it.
 But booking is very easy.
 So please do your best.

-I'm worried everyone will be a crazy back flipping 18 year old monkey man.
+I'm worried everyone will be a crazy backflipping 18 year old monkey

-I'm really confused about something that this FAQ hasn't answered
+I'm really worried about something the FAQ hasn't answered

 That’s perfectly normal.
 Please email us on firstname.lastname@example.org and ask away.
 We’ll get back to you as soon as we can.